Grahp/Website/pages/Bowmap Progress.md

 ## Progress

+September 16, 2025, 123 days until release

+- A LOT OF STUFF BIG DAY I DON'T EXACTLY REMEMBER WHAT
+- Got much farther along in the protocols
+- Got the dimension type registry working

 September 15, 2025, 124 days until release

 - Registries, made the dimension type schema and a dimension type